NASA-Planetary-Science/MoonMag/README.md

 Parallelization is done through the multiprocessing builtin module, and does not function consistently on all systems.
 If you encounter errors, try to set do_parallel = False in config.py.

+Optional -- for trajectory analysis, you will need:
+* The spiceypy Python module, installed using conda install -c conda-forge spiceypy
+* Generic and SPK SPICE kernels available from NAIF.
+See trajec_analysis.py for the expected kernels.
+* Trajectory measurement files in System III or moon-specific IAU coordinates.
+Run trajectory analysis routines with `python trajec_analysis.py`.
+Note that this feature is a work in progress.

 To generate contour plots showing the asymmetric layer geometry, you will need to edit line 23 in `run_all.py`.
 These plots take a long time to generate, so they are turned off by default.
 Animations are set to plot differences in the magnitudes by default.
 Change this by setting `gif_comp = "x"`, `"y"`, or `"z"` at line 19 in the same file.

 ## Configuration